 A day at the institute will consist of five hours of instruction with breaks for snack, lunch, practicing and downtime.

 Students will receive three hours of Suzuki classes which include Masterclasses, Suzuki Rep group class, and Suzuki play-ins.

 Advanced students will have additional chamber ensembles.

-Students ages 8 and up will enjoy cultural enrichment classes in steel pan playing and garifuna drumming.
+Students ages 8 and up will enjoy cultural enrichment classes in steel pan playing.
 Younger students will enjoy either rhythm and movement, music theory games or arts and crafts.

 The Belize Suzuki Summer Institute is offering a FLEX/ ONLINE teacher development course in Violin Units 3 and 4 for both novice and expert teachers.
 Registration is $50 per person.
 Schedule as follows: